bholmesqub/thesis/chapters/identification-design/component-tolerances.md

 To provide a reference for the component tolerances of components in guitar pedals, here 3 images of the Boss DS-1, Dunlop Fuzz Face, and Dallas Rangemaster are presented.
 Resistors are chosen as a frame of reference as the marking strategy makes the identification of resistance tolerance easy and reliable, and the standard has [existed since 1952](https://webstore.iec.ch/publication/12579).

-Analysis of the extracted BJT parameters from Chapter 4 is also provided to determine the range of parameters found in
+Analysis of the extracted BJT parameters from Chapter 4 is also provided to determine the range of parameters found in germanium BJTs, though the small number of devices investigated limits the applicability of the results.

 ### Boss DS-1